-We have published various policy papers to initiate and advance the public discourse on globally relevant issues.
-Our starting point is to ask: what are the world’s most pressing problems, and how can we solve them?
+Between 2013 and 2017, we published various policy papers to initiate and advance the public discourse on globally relevant issues.
+Our starting point was to ask: what are the world’s most pressing problems, and how can we solve them?

 Evidence-based development cooperation